bolajiwahab/pg_drop_events/doc/pg_drop_events.md

 # What is pg_drop_events?
-The **pg_drop_events** is a PostgreSQL **extension** that logs transaction ids of drop table, drop column statements to aid point in time recovery: To perform point in time recovery in case of a disaster whereby a table or a table column was mistakenly dropped, you simply specify the `xact_id` you get from the table `pg_drop_events` as the `recovery_target_xid`.
+The **pg_drop_events** is a PostgreSQL **extension** that logs transaction ids of drop table, drop column, drop materialized view statements to aid point in time recovery: To perform point in time recovery in case of a disaster whereby a table or a table column was mistakenly dropped, you simply specify the `xact_id` you get from the table `pg_drop_events` as the `recovery_target_xid`.
 See below user guide.

 ### How pg_drop_events works?